Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 So far, research shows that general phytoestrogens don’t bind as firmly to estrogen receptors, compared to estrogens produced by the body.
 Therefore, any benefits incurred could be weaker than desired (5) .

-As scientists continue to study Palasha or Butea Parviflora for hair loss and other menopause-related conditions, individuals should regard the use plant estrogens for hormone replacement therapy with caution, particularly when it comes to high dosages and long-term consumption.
+As scientists continue to study Palasha or Butea Parviflora for hair loss and other menopause-related conditions, individuals should regard the use of plant estrogens for hormone replacement therapy with caution, particularly when it comes to high dosages and long-term consumption.

 Natural sources may seem safer than synthetic pharmaceutical drugs.
 Yet, many medical experts warn that they could potentially exert comparable side effects.
 Examples include:

 - Increased risk of breast and endometrial cancer

 A physician can recommend safe intake levels for supplements.
 A much safer option is to consume phytoestrogens from natural food sources within a balanced diet.
 There are currently no known risks associated with this.
 However, sudden and drastic dietary changes should still be discussed with a doctor.